 December 12th 2016 – By: William Larsen – Civilians News – “News For All Views” – “The Future Of NYC Architecture” –

 In 2030, the Empire State Building will turn 100 years old.
-In many ways since it was built, the Empire State Building has become a landmark of American exceptional-ism, grazing New York’s sky-line with a gothic facade.
+In many ways since it was built, the Empire State Building has become a landmark of American exceptionalism, highlighting New York Cities sometimes gothic facade.

-The building itself is a testament to engineering, in many ways a symbol of America itself.
+The building itself is a testament to engineering, that in many ways has become a symbol of America itself.

-Home to 21k American employees, roughly 450 million pounds of body-weight stand on its 80 year old frame everyday…… In many ways this weight symbolizes the 350 million Americans whose daily commerce is often legislated, within these confines of New York, New York.
+Home to 21k American employees, roughly 450 million pounds of body-weight stand on its 80 year old frame everyday…… In many ways, this weight symbolizes the 350 million Americans whose daily commerce is often legislated within New York, New York.